biocompute-objects/BCO_Documentation/content/provenance-domain.md

 ### 2.1.3 Review "review"

 This is an array to hold reviewer identifiers and a description of the status of an object in the review process.
 The subtype `reviewer` contains field(s) for name, affiliation, email, and the contribution type of the reviewer.
-To further record author information, ORC IDs are included as they allow for the author to curate their information after submission.
+To further record author information, ORCIDs are included as they allow for the author to curate their information after submission.
 ORCID identifiers must be valid and must have the prefix https://orcid.org/.
 The contribution type is a choice taken from PAV ontology: provenance, authoring and versioning, which also maps to the [PROV-O](https://www.w3.org/TR/prov-o/).

 The "status" key describes the status of an object in the review process and the following are the possible values:
 * `unreviewed` flag indicates that the object has been submitted, but no further evaluation or verification has occurred.